volodymyrhudyma/blog/content/blog/react-hooks-useref.md

 ## Summary

-In this article, we learned about the built-in **useRef()** hook that is used for accessing DOM elements and storing mutable values, which persist between the component re-renders.
+In this article, we learned about the built-in **useRef()** hook, which is used to access DOM elements and store mutable values that persist between component re-renders.

 We mentioned some important differences between:

 * **useRef()** and **useState()**
-* Variable defined outside of the React component and **useRef()**
+* Variables defined outside of the React component and **useRef()**
 * **useRef()** and **createRef()**

-We learned how to use the **createRef()** or class variables for achieving the same functionality in a class-based components.
+We learned how to use **createRef()** or class variables to achieve the same functionality in a class-based components.

-And way, way more.
+And much, much more.

-I hope you learned something new today.
+I hope you learned something new today and see you in the next article.